marykubinski/kubinski-portfolio/Visualizing-Government-Debt.md

 # Change in General Government Debt as % of GDP Over Time

- Sparklines can be used to visualize the GDP debt ratio easily across a number of participating OECD countries from 1995 to 2020.
+ Sparklines can be used to visualize the Debt-to-GDP Ratio easily across a number of participating OECD countries from 1995 to 2020.

 <div class="flourish-embed flourish-chart" data-src="visualisation/7683089"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-# Interactive Line Chart of General Government Debt as % of GDP Over Time
+# Interactive Line Chart of General Government Debt-to-GDP Ratio Over Time

 Use the drop-down menu to take a closer look at the change in government debt over time, for a particular county.